 1. Languages don’t have a direction, scripts do.
 Keep Azeri in mind when trying to distinguish this.
 Depending on the script used, it can be written LTR or RTL.
 If a language can use more than one script and/or script direction, you need to decide which one you will use, depending on your target audience.

-2. Languages which use a top-to-bottom direction can mostly be displayed left-to-right.
+2. Languages that use a top-to-bottom direction can mostly be displayed left-to-right.
 This simplifies localization into languages such as Chinese and Japanese.

 3. Right-to-left languages are often actually bi-directional.
 With bidi support, you will be able to display numbers left-to-right, keeping the rest of the content right-to-left.

-4. The whole layout needs to be adapted to the RTL script (like images and website menus).
+4. The whole layout needs to be adapted to the RTL script (including images and website menus).

 5. If you are localizing your website, don’t force the text direction.
 If you force left-to-right display, the website will be displayed incorrectly in e.g. Arabic.

 In all honesty, this all sounds more complicated than it actually is.
 By using a system that supports RTL and bi-directional display, such as our Translation Management System, you can strike off a couple of worries from the very start.